Diverse Video Captioning Through Latent Variable Expansion: Introduction

 Deep learning has rapidly developed, and significant advancements have been made in image classification using convolutional neural network (CNN)~\cite{simonyan2014very} and machine translation utilizing recurrent neural network (RNN)~\cite{sutskever2014sequence}.
 Benefit from these achievements, neural network based approaches have become the mainstream to generate descriptions for videos.
 They are mostly built upon the encoder-decoder framework and optimized in an end-to-end manner.
 In these approaches, typically a CNN is utilized as an encoder to generate the visual representation and a RNN as a decoder to generate sequence of words.

 In view of the effectiveness of the encoder-decoder framework, we follow this elegant recipe in our work.
 However, previous research primarily focuses on the fidelity of sentences, while another essential property, diversity, is not taken into account.
-More specifically, they are mostly trained to select words with maximum probability, which results in a monotonous set of generated sentences since these sentences bear high resemblance to training data.
+More specifically, most models are trained to select words with maximum probability, which results in a monotonous set of generated sentences since these sentences bear high resemblance to training data.

-Towards the goal to be consistent with human behavior, we propose a novel approach on top of the encoder-decoder framework and the conditional GAN to alleviate the aforementioned limitation, as depicted in Figure 1.
+Towards the goal of building a model that can selectively output a single high-accuracy description or the diverse descriptions, we propose a novel approach on top of the encoder-decoder framework and the conditional GAN, as depicted in Fig. 1.
 We refer to our proposed method as DCM (Diverse Captioning Model), which consists of two components: (1) An attention-based LSTM model is trained with cross entropy loss to generate textual descriptions for the given videos.
-Concretely, we employ a CNN and Bi-directional LSTM~\cite{graves2005framewise} to encode the video frames as vector representations.
+Concretely, we employ a Bi-directional LSTM~\cite{graves2005framewise} to encode the video features.
 Following it, a temporal attention mechanism is utilized to make a soft-selection over them.
 Afterwards, we adopt the hierarchical LSTM to generate the descriptions.
 (2) A conditional GAN whose input is the latent variables of the attention-based model is trained to generate diverse sentences.
 Specifically, in CGAN, we get rid of LSTM and adopt the fully convolutional network as our generator to produce descriptions based on the latent variables.
 For the discriminator, both the sentences and video features are used as input to evaluate the quality of generated sentences.
 The former component is designed to effectively model video-sentence pairs, and the latter aims at simultaneously considering both the fidelity and diversity of the generated descriptions.